Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 To use GitHub Copilot, you need to either enroll as an individual or use Copilot for Business:   [see GitHub Copilot plans](https://github.com/features/copilot#pricing).
 If you're not already enrolled, you can start a free trial at the URL above.

-Once you're enrolled, you need to sign up for the [GitHub Copilot Labs](https://githubnext.com/projects/copilot-labs/) program.
-This will give you access to new experimental features we'll use in this workshop.
+Once you're enrolled, you need to install  up for the [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot).
+When you install this extension, the [GitHub Copilot Chat extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) is also installed.

-To sign up, go to [GitHub Copilot Labs](https://githubnext.com/projects/copilot-labs/) and select **Sign up for Copilot Labs**.
-Follow the instructions to activate it on your GitHub account and you're all set!

 ### Create the project